Michaux-Technology/Geco-SchoolPlan/README.md

 # 📚 Geco-SchoolPlan

-**Geco-SchoolPlan** est un logiciel open-source de gestion des emplois du temps conçu pour les **établissements scolaires**, **organismes de formation** et **associations éducatives**.
+**Geco-SchoolPlan** is an open-source scheduling software designed for **schools**, **training organizations**, and **educational associations**.

-Il permet de :
+It allows you to:
-- Planifier facilement cours, groupes, enseignants et salles
+- Easily schedule classes, groups, teachers, and rooms
-- Visualiser les emplois du temps en un clic en temps reel
+- View timetables in real time with a single click
-- Simplifier l’organisation pédagogique
+- Simplify educational organization

 ---

-## 👤 Pour qui ?
+## 👤 Who is it for?

-- Écoles, collèges, lycées, centres de formation
+- Schools, middle schools, high schools, and training centers
-- Responsables pédagogiques souhaitant une solution simple et efficace
+- Educational coordinators looking for a simple and efficient solution
-- Développeurs cherchant une base modulable pour une application scolaire
+- Developers seeking a modular foundation for a school-oriented application
 ---

 ## 💡 Pourquoi choisir Geco-SchoolPlan ?